 How much pain should I expect after the surgery?

-We cannot make the whole process painless, but we do have new techniques that are allowing us to relieve more pain than previously.
+We cannot make the whole process painless, but we do have new techniques and innovations in spine surgery that are allowing us to relieve more pain than previously.
 The pain is generally worst in the first few days and progressively resolves.
 Within a week or two after surgery, patients start to feel better than they did before the procedure.

 When can I expect my current symptoms to improve after surgery?